Lessons from the high-resolution spectroscopy of AW UMa and Epsilon CrA: Is the Lucy model valid?: The W UMa-type binary model

-The ``poor thermal contact binaries'' (i.e.\ binaries as close as those of the W~UMa-type, yet with components of unequal temperatures) may be particularly useful in testing details and limits of the St\c{e}pie\'{n} model. \citet{Siw2010} conducted a combined photometric/spectroscopic investigation of several of such binaries utilizing the best currently available techniques.
+The \citet{Step2009} model may find particularly fertile ground for spectroscopic high-resolution investigations among the ``poor thermal contact binaries'', i.e.\ , binaries as close as those of the W~UMa-type but with components of unequal temperatures.
+In such binaries, the flow is clearly unable to transfer the energy between the components.
+These binaries are usually the most unstable, as if seeking a new equilibrium state. \citet{Siw2010} conducted a combined photometric/spectroscopic investigation of several of such binaries using the best currently available techniques.
 The spectroscopic data show well-defined profiles of cool and faint secondary components and the presence of strong ESP features visible on the $\phi = 0.75$ hemisphere.
 CX~Vir was most extensively observed: The ``phase 0.65'' ESP feature in that binary does not seem to look the same as in AW~UMa and $\epsilon\,$CrA; it is much stronger and seems to show a different phase-drift dependence.
-Firm conclusions from the data in the paper are hard to derive because the available phase coverage is limited to narrow intervals around the orbital quadratures.
+Firm conclusions from the excellent CX~Vir data are hard to derive because the sparse phase coverage in the \citet{Siw2010} paper is limited to narrow intervals around the orbital quadratures.
 We can recognize the features interpretable by the St\c{e}pie\'{n} model, but the details seem to be different.
-The poor thermal contact binaries may hold important clues for our understanding of the energy and mass exchange in very close binaries.